reivax0z/checkout-system/Readme.md

 ---
 Separated the code into:
 - checkout (containing the checkout service and the pricing rules / engine)
-- model (containing the Catalogue and its Items as well as the Cart)
+- model (containing the Stock and its Items as well as the Cart)
 - offer (various methods of giving discounts to customers)
 - util (constants and exceptions)
 - controller (containing the REST exposed services)